hiroshimamiya/EPIB685/README.md

-## Assignment 3: Analysis, visualization, and interpretation of time-series and areal data (individual work) (25%)
+### Assignment 2: Story mapping- mapping exposures and creating narratives using GIS software (25% for your work, and 10% for peer review of other's work)
 **Overview**

+- You will geographically map exposures and social determinants of health and potentially health outcomes using GIS (Geographic Information System) and create story a storymap.
+  - The primary objective is to be familiar with GIS software to visualize geospatial data.
+  - The secondary objective is to develop communication skills for the existing public health issues using geospatial images and existing literature and media reports.
+ - In classes 2 and 3, we will go through the use of GIS software and story mapping.
+ - You are asked to submit the story map (graded) to the instructor and present in the class (ungraded) (25%).
+ - You will also provide constructive feedbacks to other's work (10%).
+ - Detailed instructions and grading for map building and peer review  will be provided after GIS workshops.

+**Format**
+   Submission of the story map (graded) and brief presentation (ungraded).

+### Assignments 3 and 4: Analysis, visualization, and interpretation of time-series and areal data (individual work) (20% each)
+**Overview**
   - The primary objective is to understand introductory concepts for geospatial analysis and visualization and the analysis of time-series data.
-  - The secondary objective is to understand challenges associated with spatially and temporally correlated data and perform analysis to account for the dependency of measurement, such as Conditional Autoregressive Model.
+  - The secondary objective is to understand challenges associated with spatially and temporally correlated data and perform analysis to account for the dependency of measurement, such as autoregressives models.
   - The main tasks are to generate maps, time plots, autocorrelation function (ACF), and to estimate constrained and non-constrained distributed lag functions, visualization of results related to assumptions, and interpret the results using (largely pre-written) R codes.
   - The submission format will be R markdown, copy/pasted results, or latex outputs, all in **pdf format**.
   - Detailed instructions, codes, and data will be provided before and during lectures in time-series and spatial analysis.
+  -Student group who discuss the results in one of the assignments will get extra 10% for each assignment

 **Format**:
   - Submission of pdf file providing results from R studio and written description of findings.

-## Assignment 4: Study design (group work) (25%)
-**Overview**
-Using any of the exposure(s) mapped in they prefer or from Assignment 1, students will formulate and rationalize a hypothetical study design by integrating the materials learned from the course.

-Source of data (outcome, confounders, and exposure) can be the existing cohorts and environmental measurements introduced in the lecture, and you can propose your own data collection as sampling under cohort or case-control schemes.

-If your team is not proposing standard etiologic study designs (studies other than case-control, cohort, and time-series), you should first consult the instructor and TA, since rationalizing ecological and cross-sectional study require strong understanding in available data and risks lower marks from this assignment.
-Literature can be used to rationalize the study aim, study design, and data analysis.

-**Format**:
-  - Presenting group (Assignment 4a): approximately 20 min of presentation (3a), followed by 5 minutes of questions, conditional on the number of groups.
-  - Reviewing groups (Assignment 4b): at least 7 suggestions to critique, per presentation (3b)Single-spaced document based on the example template for critical appraisal.